6-star system discovered in which every star undergoes an eclipse

 In each system the primary star is slightly bigger and more massive than the Sun, yet about as hot.
 The secondary stars are all roughly half the Sun's size and a third as hot.

-These eclipsing binaries were discovered by NASA’s TESS exoplanet-hunting mission.
-The team of astronomers behind the study were able to use TESS data to analyse the stellar brightness of around 80 million stars, and how that brightness changed over time.
+These eclipsing binaries were discovered by NASA's TESS exoplanet-hunting mission.
+The team of astronomers behind the study were able to use TESS data to analyse the stellar magnitude of around 80 million stars, and how that brightness changed over time.

 They discovered around 450,000 candidates for eclipsing binary stars and found at least 100 that contained potentially 3 or more stars, including the 6-star system.